LiveHelperChat/doc/docs/auto-assignment.md

 ### Precondition

 To user explicitly has to be assigned department.
 It's not enough just check all departments.
-Near each department have to be checked department.
+Within each department have to be checked department.

 ### Department adjustment